coatless-quarto/pyodide/README.md

 Check out the above example of the extension in action [here](https://quarto.thecoatlessprofessor.com/pyodide/examples/readme)!

+Interested in an R version?
+Take a look at [`quarto-webr`](https://github.com/coatless/quarto-webr)!

 > [!NOTE]
 > Please note that the `{quarto-pyodide}` Quarto extension is a community-driven initiative and is **not** affiliated with Posit, Quarto, or the main [Pyodide](https://pyodide.org/en/stable/) project.
 Its evolution and maintenance stem solely from the collective efforts of community members.